EoinDavey/Setanta/docs/_english/03-tutorial.md

 ## Variables

-Setanta can remember values.
-For example, put this code in the editor and run it:
+You use **variables** to store numbers, lists or anything.
+You put something in the variables and later you can get it back.
+Try this out for example:

 <div class="language-python highlighter-rouge">
 <div class="highlight">